Most matches at majors:

 (1)Novak Djokovic d.
 (3)Roger Federer 6-4, 7-5, 6-3 [2:05 h]

 In a repeat of last year’s dramatic semifinal, Djokovic avenged that 4-set defeat easier than could have been expected.
-Federer led with a break in the 1st set (3:2), with a two-break advantage in the 2nd set (3:0), he broke the Serbian player also at 4-all to serve for the set, lost the vital game to ’30’ though, and since that moment the match was actually over.
+Federer led with a break in the 1st set (3:2), with a two-break advantage in the 2nd set (3:0), he broke the Serbian fighter also at 4-all to serve for the set, lost the vital game to ’30’ though, and since that moment the match was actually over.
 Djokovic added another break (the fourth in the set!) to increase his lead to two sets to none.
 Federer admittedly played just one set more than Djokovic en route to the semifinal but he is almost six years older and much more spent, moreover he was 0-2 down in his previous match.
-All these factors influenced on the third boring set in which Djokovic hadn’t any problems to win all service games and broke once the forehand-error spreading Swiss maestro. ”I hope we’ll play a shorter match because playing six hours in Australia was very long,” Djokovic said on final. ”But it was a great match.
+All these factors made an impact on the third, rather boring set in which Djokovic hadn’t any problems to win all service games and broke once the forehand-error spreading Swiss maestro. ”I hope we’ll play a shorter match because playing six hours in Australia was very long,” Djokovic said on final. ”But it was a great match.
 I think it was the most beautiful match of my life, of my career.
 I look forward to another beautiful match.”
 Federer stated: ”‘I was actually feeling particularly well in the second set, and that one hurts the most to lose.
 In the third, I don’t know, I just wasn’t able to put a good game together anymore.
 You’re down two sets to nothing against Novak and it’s not the same match anymore.
 He goes for broke and has no fear and that’s about it.”
 It was their record-tying tenth meeting in Grand Slam tournaments.
 Federer should overcome this record this year with either Nadal or Djokovic.
+Stats of the match.

 # Most matches at majors: